rikuf2/basic-csharp/src/content/part3/part3-3.md

 <Exercise title={'020 Print neatly'}>

-Complete the method `public static void PrintNeatly(int[] array)` in the template to make it print the numbers of the array it receives more nEatly.
+Complete the method `public static void PrintNeatly(int[] array)` in the template to make it print the numbers of the array it receives more neatly.
 There should be a whitespace and a comma between each number. don't put a comma after the last number.

 Print the numbers on one line using `Console.Write`.